 This tiny hill station was once home for Britishers looking to get away from the summer heat in the city of Kolkata.
 As Kolkata was previously the capital of India, Britishers found Darjeeling to be at a perfect distance for a summer holiday.
-The city of Darjeeling most certainly carries traces of the colonial victorian style summer residences.
+The city of Darjeeling most certainly carries traces of the Colonial Victorian-style summer residences.
 But today, you will find the old and new versions of Darjeeling harmoniously co-existing.

 The same train that carried Britishers into Darjeeling for a summer vacation is now used by tourists to get a nice view of the city’s plains.
-It’s famously known as the Darjeeling Himalayan Railway, and it is one of the many reasons people visit the hill station.
+It is famously known as the Darjeeling Himalayan Railway, and is one of the many reasons people visit the hill station.
 The reason behind its admiration is that it’s a steam locomotive, built in 1879 by the British, which manages to be in service even today.

-If you’re going to be visiting Darjeeling, you have to understand why tea and Darjeeling are linked together.
+If you’re going to visit Darjeeling, you have to understand why tea and Darjeeling are linked together.
 Tea estates began to develop in this region by the end of the nineteenth century, after it was successfully cultivated in the Lloyd Botanical Gardens.
 Till today, tea cultivation is an essential part of the identity of the region of Darjeeling.

-History and Culture of Darjeeling
+History And Culture Of Darjeeling

 Before the British era, Darjeeling had a very scanty population of aboriginal inhabitants who were the Lepchas and Bhutias of Sikkim.
 The hilly area around Darjeeling was controlled by the Kingdom of Sikkim.
 Once the British took over, Darjeeling started to gain the title of a social recreational resort for British officers and their families.